subiabre/phpmetro/README.md

 ## Usage
 Say you have your own random number generator, `MyApp\RandomNumber`, and want to see some statistics about it.
 PHPMetro is your package for that!
 Let's put it under "Analysis".

+### Creating an Analysis class
-An *Analysis* is an special class that extends from the `AnalysisCase` class and contains a set up with Samples and several Tests over the samples.
+An *Analysis* is an special class that extends from `AnalysisCase` and contains a set up with samples and several tests over the samples.

 ```php
 <?php